chartist-js/chartist/README.md

 That's why we started Chartist.js and our goal is to solve all of the above issues.

+## Differences in this fork

+### The version of grunt-sass has been updated to ^3.1.0

+The version it was on would not build when running `npm install` on OSX.

+### Types have been copied under the types/ directory

+Test the types by running `npm run dtslint`.

 ## What is it made for?

 Chartist's goal is to provide a simple, lightweight and unintrusive library to responsively craft charts on your website.